ice1000/Books/README.md

-# Books
+# Books and Slides

+This repository has an obsolete name, it should actually be called "Slides", because it's now hosting my slides.

-Open-source books I have written, contents are under CC BY-NC-SA License, source codes are under MIT License.
+Contents are under CC BY-NC-SA License, source codes are under MIT License.